 There are two common categories of dizziness:

-Imagine rolling over in bed one morning, standing up and immediately having intense vertigo that makes it seems as if the room is spinning around you violently.
+Imagine rolling over in bed one morning, standing up and immediately having intense vertigo that makes it seem as if the room is spinning around you violently.
 These are common symptoms of the onset of Benign Paroxysmal Positional Vertigo (BPPV).
 This occurs when crystals in the inner ear become dislodged from the otolith organs and travel into one of the three semicircular canals, causing an immediate sense of vertigo.
 It can commonly occur after a blow to the head (like a concussion or car accident injury), or after having your head tilted back for a long period of time (sitting in the dentist chair or at the hair salon).
 However most cases have no known cause.
 Those who have had a head injury, are over 50 years old or have been inactive for a long time are at greater risk of BPPV.

 Physical therapy treatment for BPPV can be extremely effective.
 The physical therapist can determine where the problematic crystals are located.
 Next the PT will take you through a series of position changes called canalith-repositioning maneuvers to restore the crystals to their proper resting place.
 Treatment for BPPV is typically very quick and can often be completed in 1-3 visits.

 The second category of dizziness includes anything that may cause the vestibular system to under-perform.
 This includes vestibular neuritis, peripheral vestibular loss, Meniere’s disease, labyrinthitis, cervicogenic dizziness and migraine related dizziness.
 In these cases, the physical therapist will craft an individualized exercise program consisting of adaptation, habituation and substitution exercises.